Slay3r00/suiteDFIR/README.md

 > **Beta (v0.1.0)**:
 >This project is current in **Beta**, While it leverages industry-standard forensic tools (iLEAPP, aLEAPP, libimobiledevice), it remains a forensic best practice to always independently verify significant findings against raw data and secondary tools.

-Veritas Lab is a forensic extraction and analysis suite built for speed and privacy.
+Veritas Lab is a forensic extraction and analysis suite built for speed, ease-of-use, and privacy.

 **Co-developed with**: [Slay3r00](https://github.com/Slay3r00)

 ## Features
 - **Device Extraction**: Extract iOS backups via USB using libimobiledevice.
-Supports encrypted and unencrypted backups with real-time progress tracking and automatic case organization.
+Supports encrypted and unencrypted backups with progress tracking.
-- **LEAPP Analysis**: Integrated iLEAPP (iOS) and aLEAPP (Android) forensic parsers for automated artifact extraction.
-Processes call logs, messages, contacts, location data, app usage, and system events with embedded HTML report generation.
+- **LEAPP Analysis**: Integrated iLEAPP (iOS) and aLEAPP (Android) forensic parsers for artifact extraction.
-- **Timeline Events**: Chronological reconstruction from multiple data sources with timezone-aware display, advanced filtering by artifact type, cross-source correlation, and full-text search across all timeline events.
+- **Timeline Events**: Reconstruct data from multiple sources into a searchable chronological view.
-- **Geospatial Data Viewer**: Interactive mapping of GPS coordinates, cell tower locations, Wi-Fi access points, and photo EXIF data.
-Supports KML/KMZ imports, heat maps, marker clustering, and multi-layer visualization with Leaflet.
+- **Geospatial Viewer**: Map GPS, cell tower, and Wi-Fi locations.
+Automatically extracts KML files from LEAPP reports.
-- **Local-First & Private**: Forensic extraction and processing happen entirely on your machine.
-No forensic data from your cases is ever transmitted to external servers.
+- **Private & Local**: All data processing is done on your local machine.
+Forensic data is never sent to external servers.

 ## Showcase